 |Todd Roberts||Kent Royalty||Mitch Usrey|

-Additionally, eleven men have been chosen to fill necessary roles based upon qualifications outlined in Scripture and their willingness to serve the local congregation.
+Additionally, nine men have been chosen to fill necessary roles based upon qualifications outlined in Scripture and their willingness to serve the local congregation.
 These Deacons fulfill various duties needed by this local congregation, and allow the Elders to spend their time shepherding the spiritual needs of the flock.
 Our Deacons are:

 |Travis Besselman||Jimmy Buczek||Dan Carroll|